WALKING IN THE PARK

-The Red Route takes you on a surfaced path through the woodland and around the beautiful Grebe Lake.
+• The Red Route takes you on a surfaced path through the woodland and around the beautiful Grebe Lake.
 It is approximately 1.6 miles (2.5km) and takes you about 45 minutes walking at a leisurely pace.
 This route is described in detail in the Welcome Trail leaflet available free from the Visitors’ Centre.

 Click here for a larger map.

-This free leaflet is available from the Discovery Room in the Visitors' Centre.
+This free leaflet is available from the leaflet rack in the Visitors' Centre.
 It provides a handy guide to an introductory walk around the park.
 The route follows a set of 14 numbered marker posts and uses the all-weather pathway around the large (Grebe) Lake.
 Including stops to read the guide, it takes about 90 minutes.

 Click here to view and/or print the Welcome Trail map.
 Note, it's also available in the trail leaflet.

 It is generally accepted that walking is good for us all.
 With this in mind, the Park offers a regular series of pleasant guided walks aimed at providing healthy exercise.
 These are led by a trained leader, Janet Munro, who is also a member of the Bedford Borough Greenspace Team that manages the Park.

 Each walk starts at the Visitors' Centre in the Park.
 Dates can be found in the Health Walks section of this website and are also posted on the Park notice board and appear in the Friends' Newsletter.